Rigidity of J-rotational rational maps and critical quasicircle maps: Introduction

 The combinatorics of a map $f$ in $\HQspace_{d_0,d_\infty,\theta}$ is encoded by the relative position of critical points along the Herman quasicircle of $f$ and their inner and outer local degrees.
 All admissible combinatorial data can be identified with points in the space $\mathcal{C}_{d_0,d_\infty}$, a compact connected real orbifold of dimension $d_0+d_\infty-3$.
 (See Definition \ref{combi}.)

 Consider the space $\Herspace_{d_0,d_\infty,\theta}$ of degree $d_0+d_\infty-1$ rational maps $f$ satisfying the same conditions \ref{defn1}-\ref{defn4} except that $\Hq$ is replaced with the closure of a genuine Herman ring.
-In \cite{Lim23}, we obtained \emph{a priori bounds} for Herman rings in $\Herspace_{d_0,d_\infty,\theta}$ via an elaborate analysis of near-degenerate surfaces.
-Such \emph{a priori bounds} allows us to understand the limits of degenerating Herman rings and consequently construct examples of rational maps in $\HQspace_{d_0,d_\infty,\theta}$ of arbitrary combinatorics.
+In \cite{Lim23}, \emph{a priori bounds} for Herman rings in $\Herspace_{d_0,d_\infty,\theta}$ was proven via an elaborate analysis of near-degenerate surfaces.
+Such \emph{a priori bounds} shed light on the limits of degenerating Herman rings and give examples of rational maps in $\HQspace_{d_0,d_\infty,\theta}$ of arbitrary combinatorics.

 \begin{theorem}[{\cite[Theorem C]{Lim23}}] The accumulation space

 is contained in $\HQspace_{d_0,d_\infty,\theta}$ and the map sending $f \in \Herspace^\partial_{d_0,d_\infty,\theta}$ to its associated combinatorics $\comb(f) \in \mathcal{C}_{d_0,d_\infty}$ is surjective. \end{theorem}